-Winning Against Insurmountable Odds
+Winning Against Formidable Odds

 The Internet has been around since about 1991.
 Some of your competitors may have sites with a twenty year track record, hundreds of quality links and a mountain of content.
-Can your brand new website, with perhaps a dozen pages, and a few blog posts, hope to take on such formidable competition, over the short term?
+Can your brand new website, with perhaps a dozen pages, and a few blog posts, hope to take on such heavy competition, over the short term?
 Realistically… not without an edge.